ldinc/vim-ld-theme/README.md

 Simple light theme for vim

 ## Warning
-* Still in development!
-* Still works only on 256-term!
+* Still pretty works only on 256-term!

 ## Bundle install:
 In your .vimrc add: